-Conservatories are a fantastic way to add more space to your home, and the welcome addition of a comfortable area which receives light all year round is enough reason for any homeowner to consider building a conservatory extension, particularly for properties short of living space.
+Conservatories are a fantastic way to add more space to your home.
+The welcome addition of a comfortable area that receives light all year round is enough reason for any homeowner to consider building a conservatory extension, particularly for properties short on living space.

-Conservatories are versatile, and can easily fit in with both traditional and contemporary home aesthetics, and can be used for all manner of purposes, from dining to relaxation, study or children’s play area.
-Whatever you choose, we'll be able to offer you a conservatory that perfectly suits.
+Conservatories are versatile, easily fitting in with both traditional and contemporary home aesthetics.
+They can be used for all manner of purposes, from dining to relaxation, study, or a children’s play area.
+Whatever you choose, we'll be able to offer you a conservatory that perfectly suits you.

 A Bit About Conservatories

-Although the general consensus is that a conservatory is a great idea, it’s a fact that many homeowners find that the promise of a room for all occasions often falls short, and the number one reason why people don’t utilise their conservatories as much as they would like to boils down to one thing: temperature levels.
+Although the general consensus is that a conservatory is a great idea, many homeowners find that the promise of a room for all occasions often falls short.
+The number one reason people don’t utilise their conservatories as much as they would like to boils down to one thing: temperature levels.

-Given that conservatories are largely made up of glass or polycarbonate panels, it goes without saying that historically they were difficult to insulate.
-This means that during the winter, the conservatory was often a cold, harsh and unforgiving place to spend the day.
+Given that conservatories are primarily made up of glass or polycarbonate panels, it goes without saying that historically they were difficult to insulate.
+This means that during the winter, the conservatory was too cold, harsh and unforgiving place to spend the day.
 Of course, it’s possible to heat the conservatory in a way that suits you.

 With energy prices continuing to rise, many people are deciding that the pros (natural light, a relaxing area to unwind and entertain friends and family in) often outweigh the cons (it’s too cold even with the heating on, and it ultimately costs too much to heat).
 This can prove to be detrimental to overall conservatory satisfaction.

-At this stage it’s probably worthwhile to point out that conservatories tend to suffer from the opposite problem during the summer – essentially, a conservatory space covered with glass panelling created a “greenhouse effect”, and this would make your space unbearably hot during warmer seasons.
+At this stage, it’s probably worthwhile to point out that conservatories tend to suffer from the opposite problem during the summer - essentially, a conservatory space covered with glass panelling creates a “greenhouse effect,” which would make your space unbearably hot during warmer seasons.

 What Are the Causes of Poor Conservatory Insulation?

-The primary problem in maintaining a comfortable conservatory can be a mix of factors however the biggest contributor to this used to be the roof.
-The technology behind conservatory roofs has changed significantly over the last decade and so too has the science and understanding behind what makes a good conservatory.
-We pride ourselves on always operating at the forefront of design and quality.
+The primary problem in maintaining a comfortable conservatory can be a mix of factors; however, the biggest contributor to this used to be the roof.
+The technology behind conservatory roofs has changed significantly over the last decade, and so has the science and understanding behind what makes a good conservatory.
+As Ultraframe, we pride ourselves on always operating at the forefront of design and quality.

 Add a Perimeter Ceiling:

-Adding a perimeter ceiling is a simple and cost effective way to combat the problem of heat loss and overheating.
-Ultraframe has developed and created insulated internal pelmet which allows you to do just this, so you can stay comfortable all year round.
+Adding a perimeter ceiling is a simple and cost-effective way to combat heat loss and overheating.
+Ultraframe has developed an insulated internal pelmet that allows you to do just this, so you can stay comfortable all year round.

-Not only does the newly created space leave room for insulation (increasing the efficiency of the room) but it can also house spotlights or speakers and provides a real feature within the room, making the conservatory feel more like a room within the house that a conservatory.
+Not only does the newly created space leave room for insulation (increasing the room's efficiency), but it can also house spotlights or speakers and provide a real feature, making the conservatory feel more like a room within the house than a conservatory.

 Replacement Roof:

-Thankfully, there’s an option available, which combines solid and glazed roofing, and the good news is that it offers the best of both worlds.
-You get incredible performance in terms of insulation without losing the appeal of your conservatory, getting an addition that suits you.
+Thankfully, there’s an option available that combines solid and glazed roofing.
+The good news is that it offers the best of both worlds.
+You get incredible insulation performance without losing the appeal of your conservatory, getting an addition that suits you.

 Glass panels can be placed in any shape with a Livinroof, which can in fact be constructed as a solid roof, solid/glass mix or fully glass - ensuring maximum sunlight regardless of the directional positioning of your conservatory, and a roof tailored precisely to your tastes and needs.